-- Possession: If a person is found with drugs but wasn’t seen in the act of selling or delivering, they will likely be charged with possession.
-Based on factors such as the weight of the drugs, how the drugs are packaged, whether large amounts of money are recovered with the drugs and whether other items such as scales and baggies a person may be charged with simple possession, or possession with intent to sell.
+- Possession: If a person is found with drugs, but wasn’t seen in the act of selling or delivering, they will likely be charged with possession.
+Based on factors such as the weight of the drugs, how the drugs are packaged, and whether large amounts of money or other items, such as scales and baggies, are recovered with the drugs, a person may be charged with simple possession or possession with intent to sell.

-- Possession with intent to sell/delivery: As I mentioned above, prosecutors look at factors such as the weight of the drugs, how the drugs are packaged, whether large amounts of money are recovered with the drugs and whether other items such as scales and baggies to determine whether a person will be charged with possession or possession with intent to sell.
-Possession with intent to sell and delivery carry greater penalties than simple possession.
+- Possession with intent to sell/delivery: As mentioned above, prosecutors look at factors such as the weight of the drugs, how the drugs are packaged, and whether large amounts of money or other items, such as scales and baggies, are recovered with the drugs to determine whether a person will be charged with possession or possession with intent to sell.
+Possession with intent to sell and deliver carry greater penalties than simple possession.
 Law enforcement would rather punish the drug dealer than the user.

 DRUG CRIME PENALTIES

 In Illinois, drug crimes carry a wide range of sentences and punishments.
 For example, a simple possession charge may carry a penalty of more than one-year in prison.
 Drug distribution and trafficking charges carry possible penalties of 60 years or more, with heavy fines and accompanying charges.